adammharris/restoration_project/the_cellar.md

 @start cellar

 ## @room cellar
+[!door_unlocked]
 You are in a dusty cellar.
 It's dark and smells of old wood.
 A single wooden door is to the north.
 It looks locked.

+[door_unlocked]
+You are in a dusty cellar.
+It's dark and smells of old wood.
+A single wooden door is to the north.
+It is unlocked.

 ### Try to open the north door [!has_key]
 - "The door is locked.
 It won't budge."